KPRoche/quantum-raspberry-tie/README.md

 <img src='New Logo Screen.png' width='150' alt='display while waiting for results' style='float:right;'><br/>
 Your Raspberry Pi running code on the IBM Quantum platform processors or simulators via Python 3 -- with results displayed courtesy of the 8x8 LED array on a SenseHat (or SenseHat emulator)!

+## April 2026 Updates

+- the code now supports a 32-qubit display and adds a expt32.qasm file in the folder

+- best way to try it is via the -int parameter

+- note that noisy simulation of 32 qubits may run out of memory

 ## January 2025 updates

 - The code now supports a NeoPixel array display as used on the Rasqberry Two project, using IO10 on the Raspberry pi.